Data economy tools in health sector ecosystems

 Data-based prevention of memory disorders

-As populations age, the burden of care for memory disorders grows.
-In addition to innovations in care, managing this burden requires the successful promotion of memory health to reduce the number of people affected by such disorders or for their onset to be considerably delayed.
-The aim of the project is to form a collective of organisations involved in memory health in line with Sitra’s principles of a fair data economy.
-The collective will prepare an impact study pilot to be carried in North Savo related to the prevention of memory disorders.
+As the population ages, the burden of care for memory disorders is increasing.
+In addition to innovations in treatment, managing this burden requires the successful promotion of memory health to reduce the number of people affected by such disorders or to significantly delay their onset.
+To address this problem, a group of memory health stakeholders (the Memory Consortium) was established to develop a comprehensive and outcomes-based model for the prevention of memory disorders.

 Implementors and contact person: